Aletheia

 What the research actually says.

 Therapeutic letter writing is one of the most-studied interventions in psychology.
-The evidence is broad, consistent, and modest in magnitude.
-It is not a cure-all, and we will not present it as one.
-This page lays out the eight mechanisms the product engages, where each comes from, and the gaps we acknowledge.
+The evidence is broad and consistent: real, measurable benefits, documented across hundreds of studies.
+This page lays out the eight mechanisms the product engages, where each comes from, and where the boundaries of the research sit.

 Eight mechanisms, two phases